Kenneth Berry (British Free Corps): Trial

 Berry was one of the members of the British Free Corps identified post-war and, as such having been remanded in custody on 20 December 1945, he faced trial commencing 2 January 1946.
 Newspapers reported that he was aged 20, from Glasny Road, Penryn, Cornwall.
 He was charged specifically that "with others not presently in custody and with others unknown, to do acts with intent to assist the enemy, namely to join the British Free Corps", Appearing at Bow Street Magistrates' Court, he was charged under the Defence Regulations Act.
 Captain Notman appeared as a witness in his defence, and Berry received a nine-month hard labour prison sentence.
 The formal assessment of him during the interrogation of Wilhelm Roessler, one of the German military advisers with the British Free Corps, can only have helped Berry at trial, when he was regarded as "a young fool who did not know what he was doing", an opinion echoed by Director of Public Prosecutions, who placed on record that he considered Berry to be "an irresponsible youth who was easily led".

 Post-war

 Berry returned to the sea as a merchant seaman in 1946.

-On 10 May 1947 he married his German girlfriend Carola Schwarz; they had six children.
+On 10 May 1947 he married his German girlfriend Carola Schwarz; they had seven children.

 During 1947 he was one of several former members of the British Free Corps who sailed to South Africa after subpoena to testify at the trial of three South Africans who had been members of the unit.